-Late applications are those received after 5.15pm on 1 February 2021.
-The closing date for late applications is 5.15pm on 1 May 2021, subject to the restrictions listed in the CAO Handbook 2021.
-Late applications are not available to those who have not completed the assessment test in the current year, and are not available for applications to the Adelaide School of Nursing.
+Late applications are those received after 5.00pm on 1 February 2022.
+The closing date for late applications is 5.00pm on 1 May 2022, subject to the restrictions listed in the CAO Handbook 2022.
+Late applications are not available for applications to the Adelaide School of Nursing.

-The online facility for late applications opens on 5 March 2021 at 12.00 noon - a fee of €60 applies.
+The online facility for late applications opens on 4 March 2022 at 12.00 noon - a fee of C60 applies.